bridgetmaddison/bridgetmaddisoncbt-site/content/contact.md

 +++

+<strong>Note: I'm on leave until Monday 20th August, so will be unable to
+respond to your queries until then.</strong>.

 Thank you for taking the time to read through these pages, if you think I may be the right person to help you with your difficulties, please contact me now, to arrange a brief informal chat at a mutually agreed time.
 This will give me a